l31g/coral/docs/final/markdown.md

 ### Statements ###

-All statements in CORaL are executed and do not return values, but are rather executed for their effects.
-The groups are listed below.
+All statements in CORaL are executed and do not return values, but are rather executed for their effect.
+Most statements are exactly the same as you would expect in most other languages.
+The main difference that we will see here is in the database connection statements, that are entirely unique to CORaL.

+#### Database Statements ####

+Database statements in CORaL are very simply, statements that are used to connect to the external database that you have already defined with the `#corddbconn` and `#enddbconn` and created database schemas for in the `#cordb` and `#enddb` block.
+If you have declared a connection and a schema block, it is not required to connect to or use the database.
+However, if you want to use your database, then the programmer must explicitly tell the program that they wish to connect to the database.
+This would be done with the following statements:

+	// connection block and schema block here

+	void main(){

+		connectDB;

+		// your program here

+		closeDB;
+	}

+Attempting to use database built-in functions without connecting to a database, or without defining a specification will not work in the CORaL grammar.

 #### Expression Statement ####

 The majority of statements in CORaL ail fall into this category.
 Expression statements include assignments and function calls.
-Expressions can be null in certain cases.
+Expression statements can be any type of expression that is defined in the CORaL grammar previously.
+These can be literals, assignment statements, arithmetic operators, build-in functions, function calls, and many others.
+To view a full listing of possible types of expressions, see the grammar at the end of this section, or the `parser.mly` file in the appendix.

 #### Selection Statements ####